Bethusile/Marketing-Campaign-Manager/server/README.md

 # My Project

 ## Project Overview
-This is a standard Express Node.js backend using TypeScript and PostgreSQL (via Sequelize).
-It follows a scalable file structure for maintainable development.
+This is a standard Express Node.js backend using TypeScript and PostgreSQL

 ## File Structure
 ```